PrintM3D/Quad-Fusion-Docs/supported-printers/prusa-i3-mk2s.md

 Green = Z-Stepper Motors

 {% hint style="warning" %}
-The original connectors on the i3 MK2S are not compatible with the Duet Maestro.
-We ended up cutting off the locking mechanisms on each connector that was interfering with plugging the wires into the board.
+The original connectors on the i3 MK2S' electrical board are not compatible with the Duet Maestro.
+We recommend cutting off the locking mechanisms on each connector since they interfer with plugging the wires into the Duet Maestro.
 {% endhint %}

 The next step is to wire the limit switches and Z-probe to these highlighted ports: